 Bottlenecks Stay Hidden

 When you can't see work across all branches, you can't see where it's getting stuck.
-Maybe your backend team is merging 3x faster than frontend — but you'd never know because you're only measuring the final output.
-Maybe one engineer is reviewing 70% of all PRs across the organization — a massive bottleneck — but it's invisible because reviews on feature branches don't register.
+Maybe your backend team is merging 3× faster than frontend — but you'd never know because you're only measuring the final output.
+Maybe one engineer is reviewing 70% of all PRs across the organization, a massive bottleneck, and it's invisible because reviews on feature branches don't register.

 All-branch data reveals where work is flowing and where it's blocked.
 Main-branch data tells you what already shipped, which is useful but insufficient.